Carb Calculator – Calculate Carbohydrate Intake

 Another method is to calculate your carbohydrate needs based on your weight.
 The recommendation for athletes is to consume 6-10 grams per kilogram of carbohydrates.

 One method for doing this is to calculate how many calories you should eat (essentially your TDEE), and subtract 500 calories from this.
-This will give you a calorie deficit that is not too extreme, but will still result in weight loss if consistently maintained.
+This will give you a calorie deficit that is not too extreme, but can still result in weight loss if consistently maintained.

 You can also calculate your total calories burned by adding up your daily activities and using the MET calculator for each activity.